jamra/gocleo/README.md

 ###TODO
  - Give the user the ability to add and remove words from the index.
  - More robust Unit testing
- - gitignore file for removing any executables (i.e. the examples executable)